Matb85/modular-slider/README.md

 #### Mixins

-Mixins are classes (abstract in TS) that provide basic functionalities of the slider (i.e. touch/mose events handling, transtions).
+Mixins are objects that provide basic functionalities of the slider (i.e. touch/mouse events handling, transtions).
 Their names are **PascalCase** Currently, there are three mixins:

 - SlideHandler - provides event handling - **compulsory if you want to drag the slider with mouse/touch**
 - Carousel - provides methods for a carousel slider (with a loop)